SeaLifeFlake/News-Editor/README.md

 # How to Install to your Website

 Just download the files and customize them.
+Dont forget to give the php files 777 as Permissions.

 # Plans for the future